aschillerstrom/Sonrise/README.md

 Son Rise

 The goal of this project is to provide resources and connections to young men through the access of mentorship.
 The applications provides a way to connect young men to mentors and allows for real time support.
+While the future goal is to allow for proper vetting, meet-ups, and a more specific matching system, currently, the site allows for a mentee to selecta mentor and allows for IM and video chatting.

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.